atsukotominaga/music-teaching/README.md

 ## Instruction
 - instruction.Rmd: a instruction sheet for an experimenter >> output: html file.
-- image: figures used in the instruction sheet.
+- image: figures used in the instruction sheet
-- psd files: images used in the instruction. >> output: png files
+- psd files: images used in the instruction >> output: png files

 ## Others
-- cropped: original sheet music.
+- cropped: original sheet music
-- checklist.xlsx: a list to check each procedure during testing (for an experimenter).
+- checklist.xlsx: a list to check each procedure during testing (for an experimenter)